uptiseo/feedburner/README.md

 # feedburner
-Modification of the FeedBurner plugin for WordPress enabling alternative feeds for any post type archives and custom taxonomy terms.
+Modification of the FeedBurner plugin for WordPress enabling alternative feeds for any post type archives.

 Project developed by GATE Trust - http://gatetrust.org ,
 Supporting team - Institute of Solar Technology - http://istindia.org